LucasDDiazCuenca/socialportal/staff/lucas-diaz/project/doc/README.md

 We can also admin friends area, adding and deleting friends, see who's online and where.

-We can use this app just for fun comma interact with others with an immersive 3D experience or we can use it as a communication Tools in workspaces
+We can use this app just for fun, interact with others with an immersive 3D experience or we can use it as a communication Tools in workspaces

 ---
 ---